SurabhiSuresh22/Flight-Fare-Prediction/README.md

     pip freeze > requirements.txt
 will return the requirements.txt file

-This is ML model for flight-fare prediction, using flask and heroku.
+This is ML model for flight-fare prediction, using flask.